Delve into a world of snakes at Bulgari SERPENTIform – a gripping exhibition now showing at the ArtScience Museum, Marina Bay Sands Singapore.

 Other options for admission, including exhibition bundles, are available.

-For more details visit ArtScience Museum’s website.Subscribe to dejiki.com or Like our Facebook page for notifications of updates:
+For more details visit ArtScience Museum’s website.Subscribe to dejiki.com or Like my Facebook page for notifications of updates: